ModuleBase

 • If any module returns false when AimRT calls its Start method, the entire AimRT will fail to Start and exit;

-• AimRT may directly enter the Shutdown phase at any stage;
+• AimRT may enter the Shutdown phase directly at any stage;

 • If the module throws an exception in the Shutdown method, AimRT will catch it and return directly;